 After the water had receded, the family returned to the house, which had floated over a mile away.
 What was not moved out of the house or placed in the loft was lost.
-Unfortunately, the Family Bible was in some boxes or a trunk that was lost in the flood.
-Evidently, at a later date, Kizzie tried to record all the family information into a new Bible, but much of that information has proven unreliable
+Unfortunately, the Family Bible was in some boxes (or a trunk) lost to the flood.
+Evidently, Kizzie tried to record all the family information into a new Bible from memory at a later date.
+But much of that information has proven unreliable.

-1 The Weekly Record, January 29, 1937, February 5, 1937: This was one of the countless floods that plague the Mississippi throughout history, there were worst floods before and since, but this was the first to impact our family and was particularly hard for the families of the River ‘spillway’ as over 500 (1500-2000 people) families were evacuated.
-The fear was that newly built levee would not hold in light of predictions that the river would crest at 1 foot higher than the devastating 1927 flood that broke the Dorena Levee.
-Over 20 feet of water flooded the spillway and 23 WPA workers died in a spillway accident when their barge carrying 150 levee workers sank in the spillway.
+1 The Weekly Record, January 29, 1937, February 5, 1937: This was one of the countless floods that plague the Mississippi throughout history.
+There have been worst floods before and since, but this was the first to impact our family.
+The 1937 flood was particularly hard for the river spillway families as over 500 (1500-2000 people) families had to be evacuated.
+The fear was that the newly built levee would not hold in light of predictions that the river would crest at 1 foot higher than the devastating 1927 flood that broke the Dorena Levee.
+Over 20 feet of water flooded the spillway, and 23 WPA workers died in a spillway accident when their barge carrying 150 levee workers sank in the spillway.
 Families would again be forced out in May as flooding threatened the spillway farmers again.
-Flooding this time was imminent as the levees had not been repaired, but at least the area was not plagued by the snow, sleet and freezing temperature that accompanied the January flood.
+Flooding this time was imminent as the levees had not been repaired, but at least the area was not plagued by the snow, sleet, and freezing temperature that accompanied the January flood.

 2 Onene Littrell-Curtis, Bertha Littrell-Thurman, Red Littrell, & JD Littrell gdl/1994